StablePay/documentation/getting-started/getting-started-with-react.md

 ---
 description: >-
-  This page describe, how can you install and use the Stable Pay widget on your code.
+  This page describes how you can install and use the Stable Pay widget on your code from a React project.
 ---

 # Using with React